AStcherbinine/pyRT_DISORT/docs/_sources/examples/plot_phase_function_decomposition.rst.txt

 First import everything needed for this example.

 ..
-GENERATED FROM PYTHON SOURCE LINES 11-16
+GENERATED FROM PYTHON SOURCE LINES 11-15

 .. code-block:: default

-    from pathlib import Path
     import matplotlib.pyplot as plt
     import numpy as np
     import pyrt